Elicherla01/mutualfundanalyser/README.md

 ## 📝 Usage

-1. Upload your mutual fund performance Excel file
+1. Upload your mutual fund performance Excel file from https://www.amfiindia.com/research-information/other-data/mf-scheme-performance-details
+  a.
+Go to this site
+  b.
+Select the fund category and date image.png
+  c.
+Click on Go and download the excel to local drive
+  d.
+Upload this file on to app
 2. Select analysis type from the sidebar
 3. Explore interactive visualizations
 4. Export results for further analysis